Sporillium/Eissentam_Journal/README.md

 # Eissentam_Journal
 A Collaborative Journal for The Eissentam D&amp;D Setting

-THis will be updated as more stuff is actually added.
+This will be updated as more stuff is actually added.

+Right now I'm still experimenting adding the Tiddlywiki stuff to the Git page